DominikSlomma/Massive-Parallel-Real-time-Template-based-Deformable-Surface-Reconstruction-on-the-GPU/README.md

 ```
 This will create a folder *build* where the executables will be created.

-# 5. Datasets !Todo
+# 5. Datasets
-* completly neu machen mit Datensätzen!
-Ich werde die ich habe reduzieren
-* ich muss auch erwähnen, wenn diese einen teil des datensatzes von phi oder hamlyn nehmen dann müssen diese den auch zitieren!

-In our work we used the [&phi;-SfT](https://drive.google.com/drive/folders
-1gpzp5k64S6TnDbl8ZW8lgSmDE_nzHdh9?usp=sharing) dataset, the [Phantom
-(http://hamlyn.doc.ic.ac.uk/vision/) dataset and an own created laparoscopic
-dataset which we created with [colon_reconstruction_dataset](https:/
-github.com/zsustc/colon_reconstruction_dataset)
-You can download the dataset which we used here: [Download]()
+You can download our dataset over the following link: [our dataset](https://studentutsedu-my.sharepoint.com/:f:/g/personal/dominik_slomma_student_uts_edu_au/EhRgrDQHanxPuQ0Z_k3ik5gBY6FViCGKqNdPxEUWx0DCHw?e=3rvjQh)

+If you want the original blanket dataset please refere to the [$\phi$-SfT](https://4dqv.mpi-inf.mpg.de/phi-SfT/) project website.

+If you are interest on your own colonoscopy dataset use the folloging github: [Colonoscopy simulator](https:/github.com/zsustc/colon_reconstruction_dataset)

+If you want to have the original Phantom dataset please refer to the [Hamlyn-Website](https://hamlyn.doc.ic.ac.uk/vision/)

-# 6. Run !Todo
+# 6. Run
-* Das einfacher machen!

 The executable files are created in the *build* folder.
-To be able to execute these
-executable files successfully, first switch to the *build* folder and execute the
-corresponding program.
-To be able to run the program successfully, please adjust
-the corresponding configuration file in the *App* folder.
+To be able to execute these executable files successfully, first switch to the *build* folder and execute the corresponding program.
+To be able to run the program successfully, please adjust the corresponding configuration file in the *App* folder.

+If you want to use the current configuration, please create a *data* folder and include *our* dataset.
+Also change into the *build* folder.

-# 7. Docker !Todo
+# 7. Docker

-* Auf docker eingehen und erklären!
+<h3> Currently working on a Docker file!</h3>

 # 8. License
 This project is licensed under the [GNU General Public License (GPL)](https:/
 www.gnu.org/licenses/gpl-3.0.html).
 # 9. Reference

+<h3> Currently working on this part </h3>

 # 10. Troubleshooting

+<h3> This part will later include the visualisation problems when using docker. </h3>